Adez017/Good-first-Issue/README.md

 # Good First Issue - Learn Open Source Contributions

-Welcome to the **Good First Issue** repository!
-This is a beginner-friendly project designed to help new developers learn how to contribute to open source projects by making their first contribution.

 ## About This Project

 This project aims to provide a safe and welcoming environment for beginners to learn the basics of open source contributions.
 By adding your name to our contributors list, you'll learn how to: